-Dom Phillips and Bruno Pereira: Suspect admits burying bodies of Amazon pair, Brazil police say
+Dom Phillips and Bruno Pereira: Suspect admits shooting missing Amazon pair, Brazil police say

 Some of their belongings, including clothes and a laptop, were found on Sunday.

+They also initially failed to praise the work of the indigenous communities who have been out searching since the men disappeared, and helped lead authorities to some of the their belongings found in the water.
+When asked by the BBC why there was no mention of the local communities helping, they admitted their support in working with the armed forces, with the head of the army in Amazonas explaining that many troops are indigenous in the force and that was crucial.

+It might sound like a minor omission, but it reveals the divide between the bosses at the top here in the city - and the people living in these remote, difficult places.

-Days before the pair went missing, indigenous groups say Mr Pereira was threatened for campaigning against illegal fishing in the area.
+Days before Mr Phillips and Mr Pereira went missing, indigenous groups say Mr Pereira was threatened for campaigning against illegal fishing in the area.

 Mr Phillips' sister, Sian, previously told the BBC: "I think it's likely they've been ambushed by some illegal criminal activity there, possibly to do with illegal fishing."